Harold Castro Player Props: Rockies vs. Dodgers

 Harold Castro At The Plate

+- He has gone deep in one of 75 games, and in 0.4% of his plate appearances.

-- Castro has picked up an RBI in 24.3% of his games this year, with two or more RBI in 10.8% of his games.
-He has also plated three or more runs in one contest.
+- Castro has driven in a run in 18 games this season (24.0%), including eight games with more than one RBI (10.7%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.